NBISweden/theherdbook/README.md

 The aim here is to set up a online web-service for keeping a herd book.
 And spreading admin task to all local genebank holders.

+## Wordlist Descriptions

+### Genbanksansvarig = Genebankmanager

+The one responsible for a specific animal breed and the relevant herd book.